Metaswitch/floki/README.md

   build:
     name: name_of_resultant_image
     dockerfile: Dockerfile.build
-forward_ssh_agent: true
 init:
-  - cd /src
+  - echo "Hello, there"
 ```

 and run `floki` in that directory.
-You should be dropped into a shell with the init commands run, and your source code mounted at `/src`.
+You should be dropped into a shell with the init commands run, and inside a directory where your host working directory has been mounted.

+## Handy features

+- Forwarding of `ssh-agent` (useful for authenticating with remote private git servers to pull private dependencies)
+- Docker-in-docker support
+- Forwarding of host user information (allows non-root users to be added and used).

 ## Contributing